Break Records trivia themed image for bar quiz night

 2000-Present Recent Records Michael Phelps' 28 medals, Kosovo's first gold

-Include three questions per decade starting from 1896.
-This ensures a broad coverage of Olympic history, keeping both casual participants and trivia enthusiasts engaged [7][8].
+Try to include a few questions from each decade starting from 1896.
+This ensures a broad coverage of Olympic history, keeping both casual participants and trivia enthusiasts engaged.

 Pairing this historical content with modern visuals and audio makes for a more dynamic experience.